EE 5G Standalone: everything you need to know

 Where is EE 5G Standalone available?

-At launch, EE’s 5G Standalone service is available in 15 locations, including Bath, Belfast, Birmingham, Bradford, Bristol, Cardiff, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, London, Manchester, and Sheffield.
-Of course, you can expect more locations to get upgraded to EE 5G Standalone over time.
+At launch, EE’s 5G Standalone service was available in 15 locations, including Bath, Belfast, Birmingham, Bradford, Bristol, Cardiff, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, London, Manchester, and Sheffield.

 EE claims that its 5G Standalone is “the first of its kind in the UK to offer near uninterrupted outdoor coverage in every city where it launches.”
 So it should be widely available in the locations above.